Malik Ambar: Early life

-Between the 14th and 17th centuries, the Oriental Orthodox Christian Ethiopian Empire (led by the Solomonic dynasty) and adjacent Muslim states gathered much of their slaves from non-Abrahamic communities inhabiting regions like Kambata, Damot and Hadya, which were located on the southern flanks of their territory.
-Malik Ambar was among the people who were converted to Islam, and later dispatched abroad to serve as a warrior.
-According to the Futuhat-i `Adil Shahi, Malik Ambar was sold into slavery by his parents.
-He ended up in al-Mukha in Yemen, where he was sold again for 20 ducats and was taken to the slave market in Baghdad, where he was sold a third time to the Qadi al-Qudat of Mecca and again in Baghdad to Mir Qasim al-Baghdadi, who eventually took him to Deccan Plateau.
-He was described by the Dutch merchant Pieter van den Broecke as, "a black kafir from Abyssinia with a stern Roman face."
+Between the 14th and 17th centuries, the Orthodox Christian Ethiopian Empire (led by the Solomonic dynasty) and adjacent Muslim states gathered many of their slaves from non-Abrahamic communities inhabiting regions like Kambata, Damot and Hadya, which were located to the south of their territory.
+Chapu was among the people who were converted to Islam, and later dispatched abroad to serve as a warrior.
+According to the Futuhat-i `Adil Shahi, he was sold into slavery by his parents and ended up in al-Mukha in Yemen, where he was sold again for 20 ducats and was taken to the slave market in Baghdad.
+There he was sold a third time to the Qazi al-Qudat of Mecca and then to Mir Qasim al-Baghdadi.
+Qasim converted Chapu to Islam from his traditional religion, educated him, and gave him the name Ambar, after recognizing his superior intellectual qualities.
+He eventually took Ambar to the Deccan Plateau.
+He was described by the Dutch merchant, Pieter van den Broecke as "a black kafir from Abyssinia with a stern Roman face."

-Malik Ambar was then purchased by Chengiz Khan, a former Habshi slave who served as the peshwa or chief minister of the Sultanate of Ahmadnagar.
+Ambar was then purchased by Changiz Khan, a former Habshi slave himself who served as the peshwa or chief minister of the Sultanate of Ahmadnagar.